 “An outstanding pianist.”
 (Fono Forum)

-One of the most promising performers on the international classical music scene today, award-winning pianist Sina Kloke is recognized for her subtle sensitivity and exemplary technique.
-Born in Detmold (Germany), Sina Kloke studied with Matti Raekallio (The Juilliard School) and Pavel Gililov (Conservatory of Music Cologne).
-Acclaimed musicians such as Karl- Heinz Kämmerling, Dimitri Bashkirov, Emanuel Ax, Friedrich- Wilhelm Schnurr and Paul Badura-Skoda have substantially influenced her artistic development.
+The 2021/22 season will see Sina Kloke continue her ascent as one of the most promising pianists on the international classical music scene.
+Born in Detmold (Germany), Sina Kloke studied with Matti Raekallio (The Juilliard School), Gunther Anger (Conservatory of Music Dresden), Arbo Valdma (Conservatory of Music Cologne) and Pavel Gililov (Conservatory of Music Cologne).
+Acclaimed musicians such as Karl- Heinz Kämmerling, Dimitri Bashkirov, Emanuel Ax and Paul Badura-Skoda have substantially influenced her artistic development.

-Kloke is praised for her intuitive understanding into the music of Johann Sebastian Bach, Ludwig van Beethoven, Franz Schubert and Johannes Brahms.
 In recent years she has diversified her repertoire with a focus on certain unknown works of late romantics as well as the music of 20th Century composers.
-New York based composer Carl Christian Bettendorf recently commissioned her to premiere the “Piano Piece V“ in the upcoming season.
-Kloke consistently incorporates chamber music collaborations into her schedule and, of late, performed at the International Chamber Music Festival in Stellenbosch (South Africa) along with distinguished artists Daniel Rowland and Ivry Gitlis.
+New York based composer Carl Christian Bettendorf dedicated the “Piano Piece V“ to her which has been premiered in Munich in May 2019.